 At only two months old, Cheskca was diagnosed with stage five retinopathy of prematurity (ROP).
 This condition is caused by an abnormal growth of blood vessels around the retina and is prevalent among premature babies.
 Verna's mom made the difficult decision not to have Cheska undergo the risky operation, which could've saved her daughter's vision but which had a low survival rate.
 She can, she will

 While opting out of her daughter's procedure, Verna made sure that Cheskca would still live a normal life.
 Luckily, the young lady grew up to be very independent—helping out around the house, learning to dress and bathe herself, and assisting in the family business.
 This also serves as her bonding time with her mom, aside from the usual kwentuhan.

 According to Verna, Cheskca had developed a keen memory, memorizing clients' names when she accompanied her mother to business meetings.
 Like any teen her age, Cheskca loves to watch teleseryes and play the piano on her spare time.
 What's admirable is that she's mostly self-taught, learning from just listening to music until memorizing and playing the notes by herself.

 Seeing how music made her daughter happy and engaged, Verna hired a private music teacher to hone her talent further.
 Cheskca was diligent and practiced daily until it came to a point wherein the teacher told them that there's nothing to teach her anymore.
 Together with other kids with disabilities from her school, Cheskca performs in recitals and events in Manila.
+Future unlocked

 For Verna, nothing is more important than securing her children's future.
-Cheskca is currently covered by FWD's Set For Health
+Cheskca is currently covered by FWD's

 insurance plan, which has given them such comfort and relief.